Key Takeaways

 Make the time to attend regularly-scheduled appointments with your primary care provider.
 Checking in with someone who knows your personal medical history and family history can help a physician recognize potential warning signs of a stroke.

 “Strokes are not just a health condition for older men or older people in general - it can happen with younger women as well,” Dr. Bruns said.
-“The risk factors are things that you can modify, but knowing your family history is super important.”
+Some risk factors can be modified (smoking cessation, optimizing blood pressure and diet, for example).
+Even if age, gender, and genetics cannot be modified. knowing your family history is still important.

 Physical activity